SEOYEONGO/SEOYEONGO.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
- Hello.
-Welcome to my Github.
-My name is SeoYeon, Go from South Korea.
+ Hello👋.
+Welcome to my Github-Blog.
+My name is SeoYeon Go, I from South Korea.
 I am studying undergraduate of Software-engineering.
 <!-- Currently, I'm interested in web or application development, especially front-end development such as React or React Native.  -->

-### 📄 Here is My CV
+### 📄 Here is My CV [click me](Resume.pdf)

-(/assets/pdf/Resume/Resume.pdf)
+### 🌱 I’m currently learning
+    - cpp
+    - web

 ### 📌 I'm Currently interested in
 - Web.
 - application development.